analogdevicesinc/testbenches/README.md

 ---
 # General description

-This repository contains testbenches and verification components for system level projects or components connected at block level from the [hdl](https://github.com/analogdevicesinc/hdl) repository.
+This repository contains testbenches and verification components for system-level projects or components connected at block level from the [hdl](https://github.com/analogdevicesinc/hdl) repository.

-This repository is not a stand alone one.
+This repository is not a standalone one.
 It must be cloned or linked as a submodule inside the [hdl](https://github.com/analogdevicesinc/hdl) repository you want to test.

-The folder structure of the hdl will look as follows:
+The folder structure of the HDL will look as follows:

 hdl
   - projects